 As soon as you set up a shopping cart on the front-end, however, you’ll see that in the add payment form:

 You’re not restricted to setting up payments using just your cart.
 If a user creates a cart while logged-in, you can copy that user’s shopping cart from their user profile into the admin panel.

 Navigate to the User’s profile at Users > All Users and open their profile to edit.

 Generally, the user’s shopping cart will be visible towards the bottom of the profile screen.
 However, this can vary depending on what other plug-ins you have installed.

 From the user profile, you can simply click the link “Create new payment with this cart” to copy the cart into a new payment.

-If the user isn’t logged in, the process is a bit more labored, but still pretty reasonable.
+If the user isn’t logged in, the process is a bit more labored, but it’s still possible.
 For users who aren’t logged-in, My Tickets inserts a meta field into the site header with a unique cart ID.
-You can ask users to view the source of the page to retrieve their cart ID.
-It should appear very near to the top of the source code, and look like this:
+You can ask users to view the source of the page to retrieve their cart ID (there’s no way to obtain this information without the purchaser providing it to you).
+The ID should appear very near the top of the source code, and look like this: